TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 - **`new_box`** or **`clip`**: Boxsize (in pixels)
 - **`force_header_angpix`**: There might be some discrepancy between the desired and actual pixel size from the way RELION scales the image.
 We force the header to the desired pixel size.

-### Running template matching
+### Running template matching on RELION5 tomograms {#rln5tm}

 To run template matching in batch (on all the tomograms in your RELION folder) we will use this **[batch_pytom_wRln5](https://github.com/Phaips/batch_pytom_wRln5)** script we wrote.
 It is intended to create `bash.sh` files for SLURM submission.
 It will read all necessary informations like the defocus per tilt and exposure values from the `tilt-series.star` files in your RELION `Tomograms/jobXXX/` folder.
 For each tomogram those values will be provided to the `pytom_match_template.py` script.
+Alternatively, as always of course you can just run template matching using pytom the conventional way.
+Our scripts are intended to faciliate the batch submission of jobs in case you want to template match hundreds of tomograms.

-Additionally, for ribosomes good results were obtained using:
+For ribosomes good results were obtained using:

 - Angular search: **10°**
 - Enable random-phase correction: **YES**